 When I last investigated this film in the early 2010s, it wasn’t on youtube, and I was distraught: when you hear that there is such a thing as a 1983 disco karate movie, you need to see it right now and then immediately share it with an appreciative world.
 I understand why it isn’t on easily-findable DVD—the print is terrible, the plot and acting are absolutely standard, and none of the songs stands out as particularly hummable—but I couldn’t help wishing for it to be accessible in the medium most supportive of our ethos of pop culture instant gratification.
-Our fortunes in 2021 have improved, at least in this regard, and the legion of fans of this very particular Indian film star have provided.
+Our fortunes in 2021 have improved in this regard (and pretty much only in this regard), and the legion of fans of this very particular Indian film star have provided.

 I know some people view Karate as a bit of a disappointment when compared with other films in megastar Mithun Chakraborty’s copious dance-fight-love filmography, especially the infamous Disco Dancer, or his dance-fight-love-espionage/military shenanigan works like Surakksha, Wardat, and Commando.
 One of the greatest gifts of the films created according to Hindi cinema’s entertainment-for-all masala formula is that audiences might know what is going to happen in a film while also not necessarily being able to anticipate how.
-Parents and children will be reunited, but they might depend on the help of an omnipotent falcon to get there.
 Despite its apparently low budget, Karate leans hard on this potential for delight in how threads will be elaborated and resolved, especially with the expert assistance from composer and disco legend Bappi Lahiri, and I’m here for it.
-What Karate lacks in budget it makes up for with long-lost siblings, Kalbelias (aka, “Cobra Gypsies,” aka, the people we know as “Romani” but in India), a delicious villain, product placement by Wrangler, laser technologies that somehow hinge on a particular diamond necklace, and songs set among gymnasts.
+What Karate lacks in budget it makes up for with long-lost siblings, a delicious villain, product placement by Wrangler, laser technologies that somehow hinge on a particular diamond necklace, and songs set among gymnasts.

 Karate’s basic plot is familiar even outside India: children suffer trauma, then grow up to avenge wrongs done to their families.
 That they also happen to be karate experts on the hunt for a diamond that…* checks notes * was invented by their father to harness the power of the sun is what makes it delightful.
 Martial arts afficianadoes may insist upon hearing finger quotes during demonstrations of karate in this film, but they would also be missing out on the fun.